-The ATACid includes malfunction management logic and the necessary translation between the simulation to keep track of the traffic data in the VISSIM environment.
-Moreover, it supports SDLC on Port 1 as data bus to update the ASC/3 control box with detector information.
-To setup the ATACid connection to VISSIM, the configuration setup should be performed prior to the experimental implementation.
-Upon connecting the modules, a java application displays the real-time phase status.

-The operation is identical to the SIL, except we replaced the software ASC/3 controller with the real ASC/3 controller and added an ATACid as a communication interface.
+To implement the LQF-WMM algorithm into the real ASC/3 control box, the database in SIL was downloaded to the Econolite ASC/3 control box.
+The VISSIM traffic environment simulator cannot connect to ASC/3 control box directly because of the real-time synchronization and flash condition in the ASC/3 control box.
+An Advanced Traffic Analysis Center Controller Interface Device (ATACid) was added to solve this problem.
+The ATACid includes a malfunction management unit and the necessary translation between the simulation to keep track of the traffic data in the VISSIM simulator and SDLC Port 1 data bus to update the ASC/3 control box with detector information.
+The operation is identical to the SIL, except we replaced the software ASC/3 controller with the real ASC/3 control box and added an ATACid as a communication interface.
 The results from this hardware-in-the-loop (HIL) are identical to the SIL results for low and median traffic volume.
-But for the high traffic volume, the simulation results fluctuated.
-This was largely due to the vehicle detection method we used.
-To detect a vehicle in the queue area, we scanned all vehicles in the network and if a vehicle's physical location was in the proximity of a detector area, the vehicle was regarded as in the queue.
-For example, if we access the vehicle position every 1 second and it takes 60 seconds for a vehicle to pass through the network, then the vehicle position is accessed 60 times during its trajectory.
-In cases of high traffic volume, the computation time increases exponentially compared to low and median traffic volumes, and becaue in HIL we required real-time simulation, the results became unstable.
+But for high traffic volume, the simulation results fluctuated up and down and are not really stable.
+This is largely due to the vehicle detection method we used.
+To detect a vehicle in the queue area, we scanned all the vehicles in the network and if its physical location should be in the detector area, a vehicle is regarded as in the queue.
+For example, if we access the vehicle position every 1 second and it takes 60 seconds for a vehicle to pass through the network, then the vehicle position is accessed 60 times during the whole traversing.
+In cases of high traffic volume, the computation time increases exponentially compared with low and median traffic volume, and since in HIL we required real-time simulation, the results became unstable.